 Elizabeth Taylor testifies before members of the Senate Committee on Appropriations about the need for greater investments in HIV/AIDS research, prevention and treatment.
 (1986)

 Kaposi’s Sarcoma (KS) Research and Education Foundation formed, ultimately becomes San Francisco AIDS Foundation.
 (1982)

-Robert Rayford, a 15-year-old African-American teenager, dies, later believed to be the earliest case of HIV/AIDS in North America (1969)
+Fifteen-year-old African-American teenager Robert Rayford dies; he is later believed to be the earliest case of HIV/AIDS in North America.
+(1969)

 U.S. Congress passes first bill that includes funding specifically targeted for AIDS research and treatment.
 (1983)

 National Asian and Pacific Islander HIV/AIDS Awareness Day